nishantsah08/public_html/judiciary/cases/C22_LOGICAL_ROUTING_CONFLICT.md

 The Supreme Court review has identified a functional paralysis in the system, termed the "Deaf Financial AI" problem.

 1. The webhook specification, a core technical document, explicitly states that the **Financial AI Agent** is the sole subscriber to the WhatsApp message queue.
-This is the designated channel for the CEO and Owners to file expenses.
+This is the designated channel for the CEO to file expenses.
 2. Simultaneously, the customer interaction bill, an active policy, mandates that **all** inbound WhatsApp communications be routed to the **Sales Agent Queue**.

 This creates a direct and irreconcilable conflict.
 The system's policy layer is actively preventing the technical infrastructure from functioning as designed.
 As a result, the Financial AI is cut off from its primary input channel, rendering the entire expense filing process inoperable.